This Day In Literary History

 "The world is a severe schoolmaster, for its frowns are less dangerous than its smiles and flatteries, and it is a difficult task to keep in the path of wisdom." - Phillis Wheatley

-Today's video features a reading of Phillis Wheatley's classic poem, To a Lady on the Death of Three Relations.
+Today's video features a complete reading of Phillis Wheatley's classic poetry collection, Poems on Various Subjects, Religious and Moral.
 Enjoy!